SethRobinson/UGTLive/README.md

 ## Description

 An easy-to-use GUI-based Windows tool that performs "live" translations of anything on the screen using modern machine learning and AI technology.
+Also has a "Snapshot" mode for a more traditional system.

 Requires **Windows** and an **NVidia RTX 30/40/50** series card with 8+ GB VRAM

 Features:

 * Built for real-time use, detects changes and translates when things "settle"
+* "Snapshot" feature for non-live use as well
 * Can read/render/select/speak vertical Japanese in manga, good for language learning
 * Out of the box you can do local GPU accelerated OCR (Easy OCR, Manga OCR, Paddle OCR, docTR, Windows OCR, Google Cloud Vision)
 * Optional features (translation, speech) enabled with API keys for OpenAI, Gemini, ElevenLabs, Microsoft Speech
 * New "Page Reading" feature (including a mode for top down, right to left for manga)
 * "Export to HTML" allows you to open the screen in your web browser, good for using plugins to go over Kanji, stuff like that
 * Flexible interface, adjust the app's rectangle to translate anything on your desktop.
 Passthrough checkbox allows you to interact with things under the app during realtime translation
-* Robust global hotkey system
+* Robust global hotkey system that allow allows gamepad buttons to be used
 * New "GPU Service Console" feature, makes it easy to install the GPU backend services you want
 * (fairly) accurate color detection system replaces existing text in realtime, works with all OCR modes
 * Some extra stuff for Japanese learners, like single clicks for Jisho lookup and lessons for any text